andrewliew86/Basic-laboratory-tools/README.md

 # Basic-laboratory-tools
-Short scripts that could be useful for scientists working in the laboratory
+Short useful python scripts for scientists working in the laboratory